stefanTrawicki/launchctl/README.md

 # shiny-octo-spork
 Some launchctl jobs

-## com.stefan.vault
+### com.stefan.watchvault
+listens to vault for changes and adds them

+### com.stefan.storevault
-commits my obsidian vault changes
+commits obisidan vault changes at an interval